1. Persons undertaking dealings in the facility with GMOs requiring PC2 containment must comply with these Behavioural Requirements.

-8. If the work in the facility involves GM micro-organisms or GMOs that could persist on clothing or persons the following personal protective equipment must be worn by personnel undertaking dealings in the facility:
+11. The following personal protective equipment must be worn by personnel undertaking dealings involving GM micro-organisms in the facility:

-- protective clothing to afford protection to the arms and the body; and
+- protective clothing to afford protection to the arms and front part of the body; and

-- disposable gloves, when dealing with GM micro-organisms, including viral vectors where the parent organism satisfies the criteria for classification as a Risk Group 2 organism under AS/NZS 2243.3.
+- disposable gloves, when dealing with GM viral vectors or GMOs which fit into the classification of Risk Group 2 organism, as described in AS/NZS 2243.3.